marrink-lab/martini-workshop/05_constructing_martini_cell/tutorial.md

 We write the resulting mask to `mask.npz`.
 As mentioned above, this is simply a compressed boolean numpy array.
-Any other means of creating such an array of the expected size would work as well---the **mask** subcommand merely serves as a convenient tool for setting these up for most cases.
+Any other means of creating such an array of the expected size would work as well---the **mask** subcommand merely serves as a convenient tool for setting these voxel masks up for most cases.

-TODO: Containment vs mask resolution?
-Seems ipmortant to actually mention the mask resolution, at least, since it does come up later in the _space_ section for the input file.

 ```sh {execute}
 bentopy mask --inspect-labels-path labels.gro --autofill chromosome_membrane.gro mask.npz
 ```

+In the output for this command, you may have noticed two parameters that we have not discussed yet.
+For our case, the default 1.0 nm _containment resolution_ and 0.5 nm _mask resolution_ are appropriate, but they can also be overwritten.

+- `--containment-resolution 1.0`: set the _containment resolution_ to some value in nm.
+  This parameter sets the resolution that is used during the mdvcontainment procedure.
+  If it is very low, the boundaries between compartments may not be distinguished properly, leading to fewer and unexpectedly merged compartments.
+  On the other hand, if the value is too high, detail gets lost and small (parts of) compartments may not be detected.
+- `--mask-resolution 0.5`: set the _mask resolution_ to some value in nm.
+  When the output mask is written, its resolution and size must match those specified in the input configuration file for **bentopy pack**.

 Though we used the `--autofill` flag to pick the inner compartment automatically, it can still be helpful and interesting to inspect the `labels.gro` file.
 When loaded into a molecule viewer, the different label groups can be selected according to their atom name.